james7780/jum52/driver_Raspbian_SDL/Readme_Jum52_13_Raspbian.txt

 - Fix to synchronising of audio buffer (less crackly audio)
 - Fix to keyboard input
-- Fix to hang if PC audio not available
 - Robotron mode for PC dual-stick gamepad (or PS3/PS4 controller)